 If you're buying or selling real estate, it's essential to know what's going on, and who is representing you.
 This is where the terms listing agent and selling agent come in.
 What can be very confusing is that you might also come across terms like sellers agent or buyers agent.
 So what exactly is a selling agent, and what is a listing agent?

-It's unusual for a buyer to hear their realtor call themselves a selling agent.
+Although selling agents represent buyers, it's unusual for a buyer to hear their realtor call themselves a selling agent.
 This is because most prefer to use the term buyer's agent as it is somewhat more transparent, combined with the fact that they only become a "selling agent" once the transaction closes.
 Essentially, as their client is the one buying the property, they're getting credit for selling the home.

 This terminology has more to do with attributing the closed sale, and knowing who listed the home and who brought the buyer.
 In the real estate world, you'll also see the terms listing broker and selling broker quite often, especially on lists of the top brokerages in a region.